Skip to main content

 Does the varicella vaccine work?

-What are the side effects of the varicella vaccine?
+What are the side effects of the chickenpox vaccine?

-Because the chickenpox vaccine contains gelatin, people who are severely allergic to gelatin cannot get the vaccine.
-Gelatin is also contained in foods, like Jell-O, so a child's allergy may already be known before it is time to get the vaccine.
-People with severe allergic reactions to previous doses of varicella vaccine or to other ingredients in the vaccine should not get it.
+The chickenpox vaccine contains gelatin, so people severely allergic to gelatin cannot get it.
+Gelatin is also contained in foods, like Jell-O, so the allergy may already be known before it is time to get the vaccine.
+If it is not known whether someone has an allergy, you can stay at the location where the vaccine was given for 15-30 minutes.
+That way, if a reaction occurs, healthcare providers will be able to quickly assist.
+People with severe allergic reactions to previous doses of chickenpox vaccine or to other ingredients in the vaccine should not get it.

 Other questions you might have